ycpcs/cs335-spring2025/labs/setupv7.md

 ![name and OS type](./images/v7/vm-name-type.png)

 ### Step 3: Set the Memory Size

 We need to allocate dedicated memory for the VM.
-1024 MB should be sufficient, but we recommend 2GB.
+1024 MB should be sufficient, but we recommend at least 2GB.
 If your computer has more RAM, you can increase accordingly.
 The more memory you give to the VM, the better the performance you will get.

 ![memory](./images/v7/vm-memory.png)